Case Study | 36-Clinic Federally Qualified Health Center Saves $600K Annually Improving Patient Flow

 These challenges prompted Clinica Sierra Vista’s new CEO, Brian Harris to begin researching a partnership with an organization that had overcome similar struggles, could demonstrate improved processes, reliable, high quality care, and build an internal management system that is sustainable for the near and long term future of Clinica Sierra Vista.
 His search led him to Virginia Mason Institute.

-“I knew they could meet us where we’re at, help us transform our system, and start to think differently about how we provide care.”Brian Harris, Chief Executive Officer, Clinica Sierra Vista
+“I knew they could meet us where we’re at, help us transform our system, and start to think differently about how we provide care.”Brian Harris, Former Chief Executive Officer, Clinica Sierra Vista

 Mr. Harris approached Virginia Mason Institute with the multiple challenges listed above.
 He brought 15 of his senior leaders and members of the board to Seattle, Washington to engage in a series of facilitated experiences at the guidance of Virginia Mason Institute Executive Sensei, Henry Otero, MD.
 Through multi-day workshops, the “Executive Leadership Retreat” and “Leading with a Shared Vision,” the senior leadership team observed the possibilities in a mature high-reliability health care culture.
 They observed Virginia Mason Medical Center consistently putting the patient first, delivering high quality care and engaging employees daily to problem solve.
 At the end of the 4 days, the entire senior team unanimously committed to the journey of creating an embedded, singular system of continuous improvement.
 The shared mindset of leadership and their board, along with the partnership with Virginia Mason Institute, kicked-off the organization’s commitment to their continuous improvement journey.
 They aligned, prioritized and committed to improving quality and safety of their community-based health patient experience.